 - 4.1.
-Deal with complaints in accordance with the EIB Group Complaints Mechanism Policy and the Procedures; - 4.2.
-Engage only in those services for which they have the necessary knowledge, skills, and experience;4.3.
-Where adequate expertise is not available within the Complaints Mechanism, identify and use appropriate external expertise for specialized assessments; Continually seek to improve their proficiency, as well as the effectiveness and quality of their services.
+Handle complaints in accordance with the EIB Group Complaints Mechanism Policy and the Procedures; - 4.2.
+Engage only in those services for which they have the necessary knowledge, skills, and experience; - 4.3.
+Where adequate expertise is not available within the EIB-CM, identify and use appropriate external expertise for specialised assessments; - 4.4.
+Continually seek to improve their proficiency, as well as the effectiveness and quality of their services.